Introduction¶

 Rice is a C++ 17 header-only library that serves dual purposes.
 First, it makes it much easier to create Ruby bindings for existing C++ libraries.
 Second, it provides an object oriented interface to Ruby’s C API that makes it easy to embed Ruby and write Ruby extensions in C++.

 Rice is similar to Boost.Python and pybind11 in that it minimizes boilerplate code needed to interface with C++.
-It does this by automatically determining type information allowing Ruby object to be converted to C++ and vice versa.
+It does this by automatically determining type information allowing Ruby objects to be converted to C++ and vice versa.

 Rice provides: